marmarachain/marmara/doc/getting-started-with-marmara.md

     <summary> Linux: </summary>

 ```
-./komodo-cli -ac_name=MCL convertpassphrase "can create your own keywords and generate privkey from these whenever needed"
+./marmara-cli convertpassphrase "can create your own keywords and generate privkey from these whenever needed"
 ```
 </details>